MechanicalRabbit/DataKnots.jl/README.md

 DataKnots is designed to let data analysts and other accidental programmers query and analyze complex structured data.

-It implements an algebraic query interface of [Query Combinators].
+DataKnots implements an algebraic query interface of [Query Combinators].
+This algebra’s elements, or queries, represent relationships among class entities and data types.
+This algebra’s operations, or combinators, are applied to construct query expressions.

 There are significant advantages of DataKnots over the state of the art.

 * DataKnots is a practical alternative to SQL with a declarative syntax; this makes it suitable for use by domain experts.

 * DataKnots' data model handles nested and recursive structures (unlike DataFrames or SQL); this makes it suitable for working with CSV, JSON, XML, and
   SQL databases.

 * DataKnots has a formal semantic model based upon monadic composition; this makes it easy to reason about the structure and interpretation of queries.

-* DataKots is a combinator algebra (like XPath but unlike LINQ or SQL); this makes it easier to assemble queries dynamically.
+* DataKnots is a combinator algebra (like XPath but unlike LINQ or SQL); this makes it easier to assemble queries dynamically.

 * DataKnots is fully extensible with Julia; this makes it possible to specialize it into various domain specific query languages.